slatedocs/slate/source/includes/_metadata.md

 There are a couple of differences between custom fields and other metadata:

 1. Custom fields are available through the web interface as well as the API.
+You can enter data in those fields, and also select them for download via excel.
 Metadata can be viewed through the web interface, but can only be created via the API.
 2. Metadata keys and values can be created and edited through the API, while custom fields 'labels' can only be created through the web interface by your organization administrator.
 However, once custom fields have been created through the web interface, they can be updated or edited through the API as well.
 3. Metadata consists of string-based keys and string-based values.
 Custom field keys are strings (starting with "s_"), but the values may be of different types, including strings, numbers, boolean values or enum values (restricted to a predefined set of values)

-## Adding or updating custom field data
+## Adding custom fields

+Unlike metadata, you cannot just automatically use a custom field.
+You have to add it first.
+You can add custom fields by going to your organization admin page in the portal and then clicking Advanced > Custom Fields.

+Once you have added the field, clicking on the field details to see the actual internal label/name of the field.
+It will start with an "s_".
+This is how you will access the field via the API.

+## Entering data in fields

 All internal custom field labels or keys start with "s_".
 To see the available custom fields, and their actual key names, you can read or list the related object records, as detailed in the respective APIs.